Home

 Note, this technique can be optimized if the triangle's normal and the value \(D\) from the plane equation are precomputed and stored for each triangle in the scene.

-In this chapter, we have introduced a technique to compute the ray-triangle intersection test using simple geometry.
+In this chapter, we introduced a technique for computing the ray-triangle intersection test using simple geometry.
 However, there's more to the ray-triangle intersection test that we haven't covered yet, such as determining whether the ray hits the triangle from the front or the back.
-We can also compute what are known as the intersection point's barycentric coordinates.
+We can also compute the barycentric coordinates of the intersection point.
 These coordinates are essential for tasks such as applying a texture to the triangle.

 previousnext